How might extinction flatten our memory of birds?

 Mostly, I stuck to learning the fickle techniques of bird handling and aging.
 Often enough, however, during a slow moment before a bird was released, I took pictures and let my mind wander.
 What if you found these photographs a few thousand years from now?
 How would you interpret their meaning?
 Perhaps you would think they depict a kind of religion…

-These images were created by a digital camera between 2021 and 2025.
-They are not staged, subjects were not posing for photographs, but were part of a standardized process.
-All of the animals were handled in accordance with official regulations and permits.
+The images were created by a digital camera between 2021 and 2025.
+They are not staged—subjects were not posing for photographs—and were part of a standardized process in accordance with official regulations and permits.
+The profits were donated to support bird conservation work through the Flathead Audubon Society.